joefg/.dotfiles/README.md

 `nvim` and `tmux` configurations which can use other symbols in place of these icons.

-### Configuration APIs
+### Configuration scripts

 In cases where writing to a dotfile is discouraged, some applications have a stable API with which configuration changes can be made.
+These can be found in `./setup/`.

 #### Git